 What Women Want

-Underhill examines how women’s role as homemaker has evolved into homeowner, and what women look for in a home.
-How the home gym and home office are linked to the women’s health movement and homebased businesses.
+Underhill examines how women’s role as homemakers has evolved into a homeowner, and what women look for in a home.
+How the home gym and home office are linked to the women’s health movement and home-based businesses.
 Why the refrigerator has trumped the store as the seminal appliance.
 How every major hotel chain in the world has redesigned rooms and services for the female business traveler.
 Why some malls, appealing to women, are succeeding while others fail.
-Office product super stores like Staples, Office Depot, and Office Max have evolved an integrated web presence that works for women.
+Office product superstores like Staples, Office Depot and Office Max have evolved an integrated web presence that works for women.
 And dealers take note that more than half the cars on the road in North America are driven by women.

 Why We Buy

-In this new material, Underhill again opens to the contemporary consumer’s eyes and relates how shopping is a good measure of the social and global change with information including: The latest trends in online retail—what retailers are doing right and what they’re doing wrong—and how nearly every internet retailer from iTunes, online dating sites, and Amazon can drastically improve how it serves its customers.
+In this new material, Underhill again opens to the contemporary consumer’s eyes and relates how shopping is a good measure of social and global change with information including The latest trends in online retail—what retailers are doing right and what they’re doing wrong—and how nearly every Internet retailer from iTunes, online dating sites, and Amazon can drastically improve how it serves its customers.

 “Why We Buy and Call of the Mall are classics of modern retail ethnography.”

 “[Underhill] has the social scientist’s uncanny ability to describe what is right under our noses with a lucidity that makes the mundane buying, selling, chowing down, hangout out positively riveting.
 The picture he leaves us with is surprisingly provocative….
 [An] entertaining, unconventional survey.”

 “Underhill is a knowledgeable observer … offers first-rate insights with equal measures of humor and rage.”